eilerb1011/gitlab-lke-k8s/README.md

 The purpose of this project is to provide a template for managing k8s clusters through CI/CD on Gitlab.

 Pre-requisites:
-You must have a Gitlab account with access to a Docker runner.
+You must have a Gitlab account.
 You should have already created your k8s cluster through your CSP using whatever method you choose.
 You should have access to a bastion with kubectl and helm KAS should be running on your server (ignore this for Gitlab.com)